-Assets and liabilities recognized or disclosed at fair value on the consolidated financial statements on a nonrecurring basis include items such as property, plant and equipment, right of use assets, goodwill, and other intangible assets.
+Assets and liabilities recognized or disclosed at fair value on the consolidated financial statements on a nonrecurring basis include items such as property, plant and equipment, right of use assets, and other intangible assets.
 These assets are measured at fair value if determined to be impaired.

-During 2020 and 2019, the Company measured non-financial assets for impairment using continuing and projected future cash flows, as discussed in Note 5,Other Charges, which were based on significant inputs not observable in the market and thus represented a level 3 fair value measurement.
+During 2021, 2020, and 2019, the Company measured non-financial assets for impairment using continuing and projected future cash flows, as discussed in Note 4Other Charges, which were based on significant inputs not observable in the market and thus represented a level 3 fair value measurement.

-Based on our 2020 and 2019 impairment analyses, we impaired long-lived assets at 40 and 29 Company-owned restaurants with carrying values of \$67.3 million and \$17.3 million.
-We determined the fair value of these long-lived assets in 2020 and 2019 to be \$4.7 million and \$2.2 million based on level 3 fair value measurements.
+Based on our 2021, 2020 and 2019 impairment analyses, we impaired long-lived assets atten, 40 and 29 locations with carrying values of \$13.7 million, \$67.3 million, and \$17.3 million.
+We determined the fair value of these long-lived assets in 2021, 2020, and 2019 to be \$7.2 million, \$34.7 million and \$2.2 million based on level 3 fair value measurements.